 Bruxism has many symptoms that are similar to those of other conditions.
 Consult your dentist if you're concerned about:

 It isn't known for certain what gives way to bruxism, but both physical and psychological causes are often linked to teeth-grinding.
 Sleep issues are some of the most common.
-Snoring, sleep talking and even a sleep disorder such as sleep apnea, as noted by The Bruxism Association , can play a role in developing sleep bruxism.
+Snoring, sleep talking and even a sleep disorder such as sleep apnea can play a role in developing sleep bruxism.
 Sleep apnea is a unique condition that affects the breathing process; be sure to see your doctor for a diagnosis and treatment.

 Anger, anxiety, frustration and stress are four major reasons a person may grind their teeth as a coping method.
-The latter is the big one, according to the American Dental Association (ADA) .
-Although professional counseling can make it easier for you to deal with a stressor, there are personal ways to manage it as well.
+The latter is the big one.
+Although professional counseling can make it easier for you to deal with stress, there are personal ways to manage it as well.
 Exercise releases endorphins that provide tremendous stress relief, whereas certain relaxation methods – such as listening to music, taking walks and even a warm bath – are similarly helpful.
 Work-related issues are frequently to blame, so be mindful of your workplace atmosphere and how you approach the tough aspects of your career.

 Bite and alignment issues with the upper or lower jaw are another common cause of grinding.
 Something as simple as braces or as extreme as jaw reconstruction are potential fixes, but always discuss this treatment with your dentist to ensure you take the right course of action to correct any malocclusions.